JeffMuter/obsidian_emerald/TASK/Task_Board.md

 - [ ] [[cds_testing]]
 	#work
+- [ ] remove objects in favor of locations
+	#prism
+- [ ] complete using db to get locations for display
+	#prism
 - [ ] [[node_logic]]
 	#prism
 - [ ] Pull [[data_from_osm]]
 	#prism

+## COMPLETE

 - [ ] collect all object from database not local
 	#prism

-## COMPLETE

 - [ ] test queries in node.go
 	#prism
 - [ ] add wisc & penn to cds db